UdelaRInterior/ansible-AlternC/README.md

 # Install altenrc role
 $ ansible-galaxy install UdselaRInterior.alternc
 ```
-and coall it in your playbooks to run it against a freshlly installed debian stretch.
+and call it in your playbooks to run it against a freshlly installed debian stretch.

 ## Role Variables